daidensacha/mp3-garden-journal/documentation/testing.md

 		- [x] I log in to the admin account to confirm I received the message.
 I see the message displayed on the message page in the admin message inbox.

 #### Register Page

 ![](/documentation/images/all-users-register.png)

 - [x] On the register page, I click register without filling in any fields.
 Under each input is a required label.
 - [x] A green line appears under the field with a message asking me to fill in the field.
 The green line turns red.
 - [x] I enter my first name, a character counter appears, telling me I used 6/15 letters.
 The red line turns green.
 - [x] I check all the form fields in the same way, and they all have the same behavior.
 I have entered the same username that I already registered.
 - [x] I click register, a red flash error alert appears informing me the username already exists.
 I am still on the register page.
 - [x] I enter the details again, with a different username, I click register, and a green flash success message appears informing me registration is successful.
 I am logged in and directed to the profile page.
 The title is Peter's profile.
 The page is showing me my registration details.
-- [x] I check MongoDB and the app inserted the new user information.
+- [x] I check MongoDB, and the app inserted the new user information.

 #### Login Page

 ![](/documentation/images/all-users-login.png)

 - [x] On the login page, I click login without entering a username or password.
 - [x] A green line appears under the field with a message asking me to fill in the field.
 The green line turns red when I click out of the field without adding a username.
 - [x] I enter a username and password that are not registered.
 A red flash alert appears with the message "Incorrect Username and/or Password".
 I cannot log in without registering.

 ### SESSION USERS
 #### Main Navbar

 ![](/documentation/images/navbar-session-user.png)

 Dropdown for "New".

 ![](/documentation/images/navbar-session-user-b.png)

 **Pages:** ***"All Users"*** pages + Almanac, Plants, New>Event, New>Plant, New>Category, Log-out.
 - [x] I click on the home link.
 The home page is displayed.
 - [x] I click on the Almanac link.
 The event's page is displayed.